-Embase has over 32 million records, including articles from 7,600 peer-reviewed journal titles.
+Embase has over 41 million records, including articles from 8,100 peer-reviewed journal titles.
 Sixty topic areas are covered, including thirty core clinical and pharmacology topics that represent over 70% of Embase content.
+Embase also has over 3.6 million conference abstracts from over 11,500 conferences.
 The database has more of an international focus than PubMed, and also has greater coverage for pharmaceuticals and medical devices.

 Note that this content is for the Embase.com version of the database, not the Ovid version.

 Embase's strengths lie in its comprehensive indexing and value-added tools.
 Explore the toolbar at the top of the search options for different options on drugs (PV Wizard, Drugs), medical devices, diseases, and PICO frameworks.
 Below, find tips for using PV Wizard, Drugs, and Medical Device search options.